 - In a bowl, add all ingredients and stir to combine.
 Store in an airtight container until ready to use.
 Optionally, add all ingredients to a 16 ounce mason jar, seal, and shake to combine.

-- To prepare hot chocolate: Add two tablespoons of hot chocolate mix to 8 ounces of hot milk (keep in mind, the average coffee mug is 12 ounces).
-Stir thoroughly until dissolved.
+- To prepare hot chocolate: Add two tablespoons of hot chocolate mix to 8 ounces of hot milk.
+Stir until dissolved and serve immediately.
+(The average coffee mug is 12 ounces, so you may need extra hot chocolate mix to match the amount of milk used).